swaggest/php-json-schema-bench/README.md

-# Benchmark of JSON-Schema implementations for PHP
+# Comparative benchmark for JSON-schema PHP validators

 ## Benchmark

 Performance and accuracy is assessed using
 * [JSON-Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite.git)
 * Tests included in [`ajv`](https://github.com/epoberezkin/ajv/tree/master/spec/tests/schemas)

 Each test is running for a number of iterations, total time is normalized to 100% of fastest runner.
 If single test is failing, whole test case is failing.